bietiekay/irl-obs-switcher/README.md

 - *forwardPort* : The port the traffic will be forwarded to.
 - *timeOut* : The timeout in milliseconds to detect disconnects - this is the time after the switch to the disconnected OBS scene is made
 - *switchToConnectedTime* : The wait time in milliseconds after a successful connect before switching to the connected OBS scene
+- *minimalkBitperSecond* : The minimum kbit per second (bits not bytes!) of transfer rate to be and stay in the connected OBS scene

 ## running in a container
 This software can be run almost on any platform and comes with a Dockerfile in the irl-obs-switcher directory.